RockiRider/ejs-boilerplate/README.md

 Get started quickly!

-Using EJS, NodeJS and Webpack for SCSS
+Using EJS, NodeJS and Gulp for SCSS

 Use `npm run dev`